find your perfect postgrad program

 Who should you apply to?

-Government loans applications for students who are normally resident in Scotland should direct their application to an organisation in Scotland is known as the Student Awards Agency Scotland.
+Government loans applications for students who are normally resident in Scotland should direct their application to an organisation in Scotland called the Student Awards Agency Scotland.
 All students who normally resident in Scotland will use this agency to apply online.

 What about the repayments?